anxdpanic/plugin.video.composite_for_plex/README.txt

 USING PLEXBMC
 ---------------
-PleXBMC should work "out of the box" in most cases, as teh default allows for automatic server discovery.
+PleXBMC should work "out of the box" in most cases, as the default allows for automatic server discovery.
-If this doesn't work, then diovery can be switched off, and a manually entered hostname or IP address can be used.
+If this doesn't work, then discovery can be switched off, and a manually entered hostname or IP address can be used.

 In addition, plexBMC can utilise myPlex to find remote and local servers.
 To use myplex, simply type in your username and password.